windsurftemplate/windsurf-templates/README.md

 - **Windsurfing Tutorials**:
   - Beginner guides for equipment and safety
   - Intermediate techniques for tacking and harness use
-  - Advanced lessons on planing and jumping
+  - Advanced lessons on planning and jumping

 - **Web Development Tutorials**:
   - HTML & CSS fundamentals